ArmorDarks/posts/2016-08-organizing-your-grunt-tasks-even-better.md

 Note, that merging is not exclusive for `grunt.loadTasks`. `load-grunt-configs` allows to do merging too, you can read about it [here](https://github.com/creynders/load-grunt-configs#split-multi-task-configurations).
 We've just reviewed native for Grunt method.

-### Do with your task... things
+### Doing... things

-Because our task files from now own stored in external files, which are simply exported functions with help of Node's `module.exports`, we can do some operations, which might be not that obvious.
+Because our config files are simply exported functions with help of Node's `module.exports`, we can do some operations, which might be not that obvious.

 For example, we can require any third party libs right inside our external config file and perform necessary operations.

-Let's say, you want to pass some Grunt data inside Sass via `node-sass` options.
+Let's say, we want to pass some Grunt data inside Sass via `node-sass` options.
 Quite easy:

 ``` coffee
 sass = require('node-sass')